myConsciousness/myConsciousness/README.md

 > Shinya Kato 🤯 @shinyakato.dev 2023-07-21T00:46:44.646Z
 >
 > So I think, we need a feature to prevent users who have caused problems in the past from re-entering a particular PDS.
 I expect the Bluesky team to do a great job.

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-07-21T00:44:20.096Z
->
-> I have also shared this with the SkyWatch maintainers.
-But this will be a difficult case for them as well, because there is no limit to how much we can mute or block this matter as long as they are given out invitation codes.

----

-> Shinya Kato 🤯 @shinyakato.dev 2023-07-20T22:06:11.382Z
->
-> Thank you.
-This problem is quite deep-rooted.
-Even if you just label or ban a trolling account, they start doing the same thing right away, either by creating a new account or using one of the available accounts.
-Moreover, they also have aggression that could harm others.

----
 <!-- MY-BSKY_TIMELINE:END -->